taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 }
 ~~~~~~~~

-It would mutate the previous state instead of returning a new state object.
-The following is allowed because it keeps the previous state intact:
+The Array push method mutates the previous state instead of returning a new state object.
+The following is allowed because it keeps the previous state intact and also return the new state:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~